Art and Design

 - Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-The children are taught how to use colour, line and tone, texture, pattern and form as part of their termly theme, sometimes focussing on the work of famous national and international artists (covering the likes of Bansky, David Hockney, Andy Goldsworthy and Picasso) are explored to enhance the children's learning.
-Areas covered include sculpture, clay vases, digital art, embroidery (such as the Tudor clothes), nature, Mexican art, painting, graffiti and portraits.
+The children are taught how to use colour, line and tone, texture, pattern and form as part of their termly theme.
+The work of famous national and international artists such as Bansky, David Hockney, Andy Goldsworthy, Frida Kahlo and Picasso are explored to enhance the children's learning.
+Areas covered include Inuit sculpture, clay Roman lamps, Pop art digital manipulation, embroidery (such as used on Tudor clothes), art in nature, Mexican art, painting, graffiti and portraits.

 Throughout the school, art lessons aim to ensure that children are able to develop key skills and techniques using specific media or an aspect of Art.
-Our aim is to ensure that children are confident approaching artwork, feel a strong sense of achievement, value the impact of art within our own lives and are able to reach their full potential.
-Stanford regularly involves all the pupils in cluster, local and national competitions, for example: designing the ‘Fourth Plinth’ in Trafalgar Square; calendars for Walk on Wednesday; and creating an environmental logo for the recent ongoing project with Nepal, United Against Waste.
+Our aim is to ensure that children are confident in approaching artwork, feel a strong sense of achievement, value the impact of art within our own lives and are able to reach their full potential.
+Stanford regularly involves all the pupils in cluster, local and national competitions, for example: designing the ‘Fourth Plinth’ in Trafalgar Square; entries to hang in the National Portrait Gallery; calendars for Walk on Wednesday; and creating an environmental logo for the recent project with Nepal, United Against Waste.